 Variety: The one area in which iPad gaming comes into its own is variety.
 Although PS4 has hundreds of titles to choose from, the Apple store is stocked with thousands of iPad games.
 From simple games such as Candy Crush, to adventure titles such as The Silent Age, there’s literally something for everyone on the iPad.

 In fact, the iPad is also able to tap into markets the PS4 has not yet been able to breach.
 Although it’s possible to play card games such as World Series of Poker: Full House on the PS4, the platform isn’t equipped to offer real money gaming.
 In contrast, the iPad is linked to the Apple store which has that ability to process payments and verify a user’s age.
-This means poker operators such as PokerStars can develop mobile apps that mirror their desktop platforms.
 The result of this is a real poker experience against real people, instead of a virtual game of poker controlled by a piece of software.

 In addition to iPads being able to enter gaming markets the PS4 can’t, there has also been a wave of hit games designed specifically for mobile devices.
 Instead of creating scaled down versions of console games, developers such as Rovio, responsible for Angry Birds, have created their own gaming brands that are unique to the iPad.
 Despite a recent downswing in fortunes, Angry Birds is one of the best-selling games of all time and only since it became a hit was it converted into a PS4 format.

 When it comes to variety and innovation, there’s little doubt that iPad products are leading the way in the current market.